GuillaumeMCK/GhostYgg/README.md

 ## Disclaimer

+> [!CAUTION]
-You are responsible for what you download with GhostYgg.
+> This tool is for educational purposes only.
+You are responsible for what you do with this tool.